jaredmo/blog/content/posts/2020/09/installing-arch-linux-in-vmware.md

 Next [download](https://www.archlinux.org/download/) the latest version of Arch and boot from the ISO.
 You should end up at a command line.

-Verify there are results when the commands below are run.
+Verify there are results when you run the commands below.
 I did my install over a wired connection.
-If you are doing this on a bare metal laptop with wifi only, additional steps are required first.
+If you are doing this with wifi only, additional steps are required.
+Refer to the Arch install guide.

-This ensures you have a network connection and EFI is ready to go.

 ```
 # ls /sys/firmware/efi/efivars